 We test goodwill for impairment in each of our reporting units on an annual basis.
 Our U.S. Domestic Package segment is a reporting unit.
 In our International Package reporting segment, we have the following reporting units: Europe, Asia, Americas and ISMEA.
 In our Supply Chain & Freight segment we have the following reporting units: Forwarding, Logistics, UPS Mail Innovations, UPS Freight, The UPS Store, UPS Capital, Marken and Coyote Logistics.
 Our annual goodwill impairment testing date is July 1st for each reporting unit owned at the testing date.
-In assessing goodwill for impairment, we initially evaluate qualitative factors to determine if it is more likely than not that the fair value of a reporting unit, then we utilize a two-step process to test goodwill for impairment.
+In assessing goodwill for impairment, we initially evaluate qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If the qualitative assessment is not conclusive and it is necessary to calculate the fair value of a reporting unit, then we utilize a two-step process to test goodwill for impairment.
 First, a comparison of the fair value of the applicable reporting unit with the aggregate carrying value, including goodwill, is performed.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, we perform the second step of the goodwill impairment test to determine the amount of impairment loss.
 The second step includes comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.